Mac Won't Boot from USB | Check These Simple Solutions - Qiling

 Step 2.
 When asked for an administrator password, choose "Startup Disk".

 Step 3.
-Choose the removable drive as the starting disk and restart your computer.
+Select the removable drive as the boot device and restart your computer.

-Reset SMC: Whether or not your Mac has a detachable battery affects how you reset SMC.
-Turn off Macs with detachable batteries and remove the battery.
-Hold the power button for 5 seconds, reinsert the battery, and switch on your Mac.
-Turn off and plug in Macs with non-removable batteries.
-Release the Shift, Control, Option, and Power keys after 10 seconds.
+Reset SMC: On Macs with detachable batteries, turn off and remove the battery.
+Hold the power button for 5 seconds, reinsert the battery, and switch on.
+On Macs with non-removable batteries, turn off and plug in, then release the Shift, Control, Option, and Power keys after 10 seconds.
 Start your Mac.

 Do you know how to reset SMC MacBook Pro?
 MacBook Pro with different chips have different methods.
 Read more >>

-If your Mac cannot boot into OS X, you may still use Deep Data Recovery for Mac to salvage your data by creating a bootable USB drive on a functional Mac.
-Deep Data Recovery for Mac is available for free download and testing right now.
-Then, go to Part 2 of this post to learn how to retrieve your information.
+If your Mac won't boot into OS X, you can still use Deep Data Recovery for Mac to recover your data by creating a bootable USB drive on a functional Mac.
+You can download and test Deep Data Recovery for Mac for free, and then follow the instructions in Part 2 of this post to retrieve your information.

 1. How to fix Mac that won't boot after the macOS High Sierra update?

-If your Mac won't boot after macOS High Sierra update, try starting your Mac in Safe Mode, Recovery Mode, or Internet Recovery Mode and use the tools available to fix the disk, restore the system, or reinstall macOS.
-If you've tried these solutions and they haven't worked, you may need to contact Apple for assistance or take your Mac in for repairs.
+If your Mac won't boot after the macOS High Sierra update, try booting in Safe Mode, Recovery Mode, or Internet Recovery Mode, using the tools available to fix the disk, restore the system, or reinstall macOS.
+If these solutions don't work, you may need to contact Apple for assistance or take your Mac in for repairs.

 2. How to force Mac to boot from USB?